raphael-group/lazac-copy-number/README.md

   nni           Infers a copy number tree using NNI operations
 ```

-The tool has two modes: distance matrix construction using the RCNT
+The tool has two modes: distance matrix construction using the ZCNT
-distance and a heuristic tree search algorithm for the RCNT large
+distance and a heuristic tree search algorithm for the ZCNT large
 parsimony problem.
 The `distance` mode takes copy number profiles as
 input.
 The `nni` mode takes both copy number profiles and a Newick
 tree as input.